-- 1. Classification as a full senior. - Satisfactory completion of music education courses numbered 171, 172, 271, 187 and 188 (or 696), 295 (or 681), 395 (or 682) and either SP273 or 274 (or 695). - 3.
-Satisfactory completion of TH241. - For voice primary students, satisfaction of all requirements of PI204. - 5.
-A minimum 2.75 cumulative grade point average. - Demonstrated aptitude, motivation and potential for success in teaching, as evidenced by the successful completion of portfolio reviews. - 7.
-Departmental approval.
+- 1. Classification as a full senior. - Satisfactory completion of music education 2 courses numbered 171, 172, 271, 187 and 188, 581, 582 and either Developmental or Educational Psychology. - Satisfactory completion of TH241.
+3. - For voice primary students, satisfaction of 4. all requirements of PI204. - A minimum 2.75 cumulative grade point 5. average. - Demonstrated aptitude, motivation and 6. potential for success in teaching, as evidenced by the successful completion of portfolio reviews. - Departmental approval.
+7.

 Student Teaching fee: \$245.
 Fees for the Praxis Examination and Teacher Certification are additional.
-Additional information regarding student teaching may be found in the department's Student Teaching Handbook at www.rider.edu/musiced.
+Additional information regarding student teaching may be found in the department's Student Teaching Handbook at www.rider.edu/ musiced.
 Offered every semester.